 The couple’s room is actually a rather tiny room with a double bed and a small shelf, just enough to get some good night’s rest.
 We call it the den because it does not have a window and is pitch dark because of that.

-$60 + 7% tax a night for one person, add $30 for an extra person.
+$50 + 7% tax a night for one person, add $30 for an extra person.
 Add $10 a night for Friday and Saturday nights.

 The family room has a full size bed and three twin bed bunks, which means plenty of room for a couple or a small family upstairs!